Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 Types of Real Estate Power of Attorney

-According to the extent of rights given to an agent, there are two types of real estate power of attorney forms.
+According to the extent of rights given to an agent, there are two types of these forms:

 It is to be noted that the attorney-in-fact nominated by the principal will carry out their duties even if the principal is in a vegetative state.
 Hence, given the name of durable real estate power of attorney